-To use your scouting team most effectively you should take the time to set up scouting assignments yourself.
-To do this you will first need to make sure that you have not delegated this task to either your chief scout or director of football on the Responsibilities tab of the Staff screen.
+To use your scouts most effectively you should take the time to set up scouting assignments yourself.
+To do this you will first need to make sure that you have not assigned this responsibility to either your chief scout or director of football on the Responsibilities tab of the Staff screen.

 Read Scouting For Moyes to get the inside story of the life of a football scout.

 Your scouting range is set by your club's board and determines the areas of the world that you are allowed to send scouts to.
-Depending on the stature of your club you may be restricted to scouting in your own nation, your local region, or your continent, or you may be allowed to scout globally.
+Depending on the stature of your club you may be restricted to scouting in your club's nation, region or continent, or you may be allowed to scout globally.